kawaiiDango/kumo-android/README.md

 implementation "io.github.kawaiidango.kumo-android:kumo-core:$version_see_above"
 ```

+- Despite the name, this library is intended to be work on both desktop and android.
-- Uses interfaces instead of hardcoding java.awt.\*
+- Uses interfaces instead of hardcoding java.awt.\* or android.graphics.\*
-- The interfaces and the factories can be implemented to use android.graphics.\* instead.
+- The interfaces and the factories have to be be implemented to use platform specific classes instead.
 See the sample app for details on that.
 - Removed most large dependencies.
-- Methods which relied on large dependencies or are not directly possible on android have been removed.
+- Methods which relied on large dependencies or are not directly possible on both android and desktop have been removed.
 - The docs have not been corrected to reflect the new data types.
 - Added the following methods to WordCloud: getPlaced(), setProgressCallback()